Last Updated on 22nd September 2020

 Mortgage broker fees for a remortgage

 If you use a mortgage broker to find you the best remortgage deal possible, then brokers will charge you a fee for their time and expertise.
 Selecting the right deal can save you hundreds, if not thousands of pounds over the duration of your mortgage term.

-We also have specialist advisors on hand if you have adverse credit or your income isn’t well documented.
+We also have specialist advisors available if you have adverse credit or your income isn’t well documented.